Table of contents

 - Biologics (shots or infusions given every few weeks) target a cell or protein in your body to prevent airway inflammation.
 They can be costly treatments and are usually only prescribed when other treatments fail.

 - Leukotriene modifiers are taken in liquid or as a pill to help relax the smooth muscle and reduce swelling.

 - Cromolyn sodium is an inhaled non-steroid medicine.
 It keeps airways from swelling when coming into contact with a trigger.

 - Theophylline comes as a syrup, capsule, tablet, and solution.
 This medicine helps relax the smooth muscle to open the airways.

 - Oral corticosteroids are taken in pill or liquid form.

 Quick-relief medicine is available when immediate relief is needed.
 These medicines act fast to relax tight muscles around your airways and allow the airways to open up.

-- Short-acting beta agonists are inhaled.
-They are the first choice for quick relief of symptoms.
+- Short-acting beta agonists are inhaled and are the first choice for quick relief of symptoms.

-- Long-acting muscarinic antagonists (LAMA) or anticholinergics are inhaled but act slower than the short-acting beta agonist medicines.
+- Long-acting muscarinic antagonists (LAMA) or anticholinergics are inhaled but have a slower action than the short-acting beta agonist medicines.